 Think about the length of your Edcamp.
-Some Edcamps are full day events, running from 8:00-3:00, while others are half day.
-Virtual Edcamps can even split their events across different days or even weeks.
-It is completely up to you and your team how long your Edcamp lasts.
+Some Edcamps are full day events, running from 8 a.m.-3 p.m., while others are a half day.
+Virtual Edcamps offer lots of flexibility and can even split their sessions across different days or weekends.
+The length of your Edcamp is up to you and your team.

 Break-out sessions usually run for 45 minutes to an hour, with some passing time in between.
-EdcampNJ started creating only half of their session board at the beginning of the day.
-They had two sessions and then a break.
-They used the break time to give out swag and to build the rest of the board.
+EdcampNJ started by creating only half of their session board at the beginning of the day.
+They held two sessions and then a break.
+The break time was used to give out swag and to build the rest of the board.
 This allowed space for newcomers, who might have been initially hesitant, to suggest a session.
-It also allowed for conversation that started in the first sessions to continue in the next round.
+It also created space for conversation that started in the first sessions to continue in the next round.

-However you structure the day, leave room to breathe!
+However you decide to structure the day, leave room to breathe!
 Consider where people might need a few minutes for themselves, whether it's refreshment breaks between in-person sessions or mini breaks between online conversations.

-Creating Your Session Board
+Preparing Your Session Board Format

-Google Docs software is most useful in creating a session board.
-It's easy to edit the day of the event and easy to share, so attendees may reference the session board on the day of your Edcamp.
+Google Docs software is useful in creating a session board.
+It's easy to edit on the day of the event and easy to share, so attendees may reference the session board on the day of your Edcamp.
 It's also a great idea to create links to blank notes for each session.
 If you do this ahead of time, attendees can just click the link to notes and start sharing.
-Here's a sample session board and directions for creating one of your own.
+This is especially true for virtual Edcamps, where clearly listing the links will help participants follow the "rule of two clicks" to find the session that's right for them.